ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/6-InstallGuide/3-Performance-Tweaks.md

 ![image](https://user-images.githubusercontent.com/112358568/227371787-e6b23743-76de-4e20-bda5-ec65dd3f5ac3.png)

 5.)
-Go to the folder it told you to in `CPU_info.exe`, copy and paste the d3dx9_38.dll from there into your `Capital Punishment/Stock Games` directory
+Go to the folder it told you to in `CPU_info.exe`, copy and paste the d3dx9_38.dll from there into your Fallout New Vegas directory

 6.)
 You may optionally put the d3dx9_38.tmp into the same directory above if you would like to see the black windows terminal.
 Helps to give you confirmation that it is loading up/other mods are loading correctly.